turing4ever/turing4ever.github.io/_posts/2025-06-22-purple-trees.md

 The traffic flows calmly through the boulevard.
 On the banks are the trees, tall and green.
-The purple gushes out, like fountain, takes over above the windshield.
+The purple waterfall pours down from above.
 Vibrant, fresh, full of life.
 Whose royal color is that?
 In the car, he is telling the Samaritan woman: